+Total Hip Replacement (THR) is a procedure designed for patients who suffer from non-inflammatory or inflammatory degenerative joint disease of the hip.
 The Mako technology provides your surgeon with a patient-specific 3-D model to pre-plan your hip replacement.
 During surgery, your surgeon guides the Stryker robotic-arm based on your patient-specific plan.
 This helps the surgeon to focus on removal of diseased bone, helping preserve healthy bone, and assists your surgeon in positioning the total hip implant based on your anatomy.

 When you hear ‘robotic-arm assisted technology,’ it’s important to understand that the Mako Robotic-Arm doesn’t actually perform the surgery.
 Surgery is performed by an orthopaedic surgeon, who uses the Mako System software to pre-plan your surgery.
 Your orthopaedic surgeon will guide the Mako robotic-arm to remove diseased bone and cartilage.
-Mako Technology was designed to help surgeons provide patients with a personalized surgical experience based on their specific diagnosis and anatomy.

 It all begins with a CT scan of your joint that is used to generate a 3D virtual model of your unique anatomy.
 This virtual model is loaded into the Mako system software and is used to create your personalized pre-operative plan.